 I am excited to share I have collaborated with a group of other bloggers to bring our readers a complete 7 –Week Summer Camp at Home series, sharing some valuable resources and activity ideas to keep your kids learning and growing throughout their summer break.
 We will each be posting on a variety of topics, with 2 posted each week on our individual blogs.
+Last week, we shared Summer Camp at Home ideas for Ocean Discovery and Self Love.
+This week, I am tackling the all too important topic of teaching kids about money and money management!

 Throughout the school year, while our kids are learning science, math, reading, etc., there’s still one really important subject most kids do not learn in school.
 One thing our schools and many parents of young children often forget to do to prepare children for the future is to teach them about budgeting and finances.
 Learning how to save money will not only teach them valuable math skills, but also prepare them for the “real” world of business, negotiation, and other money concepts that are equally important.
 My daughters are only 4 and 7, but as I’ve shared in my post “Why I’m no longer teaching my kids to share,” my kids have already found an interest in the art of negotiation and now it’s just about further developing those skills.